DSC-Munich/speakermatching/README.md

 * Nicolas G., Software Engineer and one of our previous speakers

 # How to run the code:
+We have published it here: https://dsc-solution-challenge.firebaseapp.com

-In the project directory, you can run:
+If you want to run it locally, in the project directory, run:

 ### `yarn start`